innovationOUtside/vce-generic-guide/x-tm351-extras.md

 If you cannot connect to the PostgreSQL database, try restarting using the appropriate command.

+If the PostgreSQL database cannot start, for example, because the configuration file has become corrupted or because of a problem in accessing a data directory copied to a shared drive, reset the database configuration to original settings by running the following command on the command-line:

+`sudo /etc/ou_scripts/repair_postgres_db_path.sh`

 You might also want to check that you are trying to connect to the correct port.
-To check what port PosgreSQL is listening to within the VCE, in a notebook code cell, run:
+To check what port PostgreSQL is listening to within the VCE, in a notebook code cell, run:

 `! pg_lsclusters`